On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

+and define any 2-cumulants with one or more indices replaced by a vector analogously. \end{definition}

-As this recursive summation procedure relies on Lemma~\ref{red-rule-2-cumu}, it cannot be applied directly if summation over internal indices are present.
-To prepare for the general case, we first extend Lemma~\ref{red-rule-2-cumu} to estimates for 2-cumulants where the unsummed indices are replaced by arbitrary fixed vectors~${\mathbf{x}\in\R^N}$ in the sense that~${\smash{\kap{2}(\mathbf{x}a_2,a_3a_4):=\sum_{a_1=1}^N\kap{2}(a_1a_2,a_3a_4)x_{a_1}}}$, and terms such as $\kap{2}(\mathbf{x}a_2,a_3\mathbf{y})$ are defined similarly.
-We collect some of the estimates below, where we follow the convention that vectors only occur in place of the first index of an index pair.
+We collect some estimates for 2-cumulants of this form below, where we follow the convention that vectors only occur in place of the first index of an index pair and only replace unsummed indices.
 However, the same bounds hold if the second index of the respective pair is replaced instead.
 As in Lemma~\ref{red-rule-2-cumu}, no internal index is summed~up.

 \begin{lemma} Assume that \eqref{A3} holds and let $\mathbf{x},\mathbf{y}\in\R^N$.
 Then we have

 uniformly for any choice of unsummed indices.
 Similar bounds hold with two vectors, i.e.,

 In particular, the estimates follow~\eqref{CR}. \end{lemma}